When I first learnt to sew - things always felt rushed with so many students packed in to a class, and a very strict schedule to follow.

 When sewing for Private Clients, I like to push the technical boundaries of what is expected with a fabric and what can be achieved with a design - the structures and foundations you don’t see, especially in Couture, which historically have always been kept more secretive.

 This knowledge led me to start a blog called A Challenging Sew in 2011, so I could share some of the intricacies at a more advanced level.
-Millions of views later, it still remains popular, if not updated recently!
+Millions of views later, it still remains incredibly popular, averaging twenty thousand plus page hits a month.

-When you sign up for a class at the studio, unless otherwise noted, I will be teaching - every class from absolute beginner to advanced.
+When you sign up for a class at the studio, unless otherwise noted, I will be teaching - Intermediate to Couture.

 I hope you will come and join me.